 How is this different from massage?

 One big difference is that we don't use oils in MFR.
-The reason for this, is that we want to be able to stretch and release the fascial tissues.
-Oil creates too much glide to be able to hook into these tissues enough to release them.
+The reason for this is that we want to be able to stretch and release the fascial tissues.
+Oil creates too much glide to be able to hook into these tissues enough to release them and enable shear and differential movement between physiological structures.

-MFR can take longer than other manual techniques.
-It can take time to open fascia, and so with each session, we will focus on a smaller portion of the body, rather than treating the entire body.
+It takes time to open fascia, and so with each session, we will focus on a smaller portion of the body, rather than doing a full body treatment.

 We may not spend all of our time working directly where it hurts.
 Often, but certainly not always, we experience pain when tissues are under strain, that is, when they are chronically overstretched.
-I will look at your body to see which structures are causing the strain, opening these to allow the strained tissues to relax.
+I will look at your body to see which structures are causing the strain, and focus primarily on these to allow the strained tissues to relax.